Urobobros/SimpleWhpDemo/readme.md

 The firmware's INT 10h handler will capture the calls and output the string via the emulated CGA device.

+While the program runs, characters sent through INT 10h are also stored in an 80×25 text buffer representing the CGA screen at `0xB8000`.
+After the guest halts, the emulator prints this buffer so you can see the final screen contents.

 ## Emulator API
 I noticed WHP also provides a set of [Emulator API](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-instruction-emulator/hypervisor-instruction-emulator).
 Please note that the Emulator API aims to further decode the Port I/O and Memory-Mapped I/O so that we wont have to grab the data on our own.
 This significantly reduces our effort to transfer data between our emulated peripherals and the vCPU.